Anti-Bot

 On this page

-AWS WAF Bot Control is the managed rule group inside AWS WAF that classifies and blocks bot traffic.
-It ships in two tiers — Common (signature-based, blocks known crawlers and signaled bots) and Targeted (adds a JavaScript / CAPTCHA challenge, IP rate aggregation, and TGT_* labels).
-Adoption is broad because it's a one-click enable on any AWS-fronted site, but the detection sophistication is well below Akamai or DataDome.
+AWS WAF Bot Control is a ready-made set of rules inside AWS WAF (Amazon's web application firewall — the security layer that filters traffic before it reaches a site) that detects and blocks bot traffic.
+It comes in two tiers — Common (signature-based: it blocks known crawlers and bots that identify themselves) and Targeted (which adds a JavaScript / CAPTCHA challenge, groups requests by IP to spot abuse, and applies TGT_* labels).
+Lots of sites use it because it's a one-click enable on any AWS-fronted site, but its detection is well below DataDome or Akamai.

 Quick facts